RyannKim327/biblegateway/ReadMe.md

 ---

-> This is just a simple webscraoe of biblegateway, since I having osme difficulties in finding tagalog bible api.
+> This is just a simple webscraoe of biblegateway, since I having some difficulties in finding tagalog bible api.
+---
+## Text Verse:

 ### How to install:
 ```Bash
 npm i biblegateway-scrape
 ```

-### How to use (NodeJS):
+### How to use (NodeJS): .verse(verse, version)
 > Requested verse
 ```Nodejs
 const biblegateway = require("biblegateway-scrape")